Abbey Wood: Lesnes Abbey

+Railway Station

 Abbey Wood railway station was opened in 1849, immediately to the north of the area now known as "The Village", built where Knee Hill became Harrow Manorway.
 Contemporary maps show Knee Hill as a minor track compared with a more major pathway through the centre of the existing woods.
 The Village consisted of a dozen or so cottages, and two pubs, the Abbey Arms (next to the railway station) and the Harrow Inn (demolished in 2009).
 The Harrow Inn which was located on the Kent side of Abbey Wood was the place where live bands would play in their hall; it was also the scene of a nightly migration as drinkers would relocate to the Abbey Arms each night, as Kentish closing times used to be 10.30pm whilst the Abbey Arms, which was in London, closed at 11 o'clock.

 Abbey Wood was suggested as a site for a cemetery serving east London at a time of burial crisis in the capital.
 When the station was new, Edwin Chadwick proposed the closure of all existing burial grounds in the vicinity of London other than the privately owned Kensal Green Cemetery northwest of the city, which was to be nationalised and greatly enlarged to provide a single burial ground for west London, while a large tract of land on the Thames around 9 mi southeast of London in Abbey Wood was to become a single burial ground for east London.
 The Treasury was sceptical that Chadwick's scheme would ever be financially viable, and it was widely unpopular.
-Although the Metropolitan Interments Act 1850 authorised the scheme, it was abandoned in 1852.
+Although the Metropolitan Interments Act 1850 (13 & 14 Vict. c.
+52) authorised the scheme, it was abandoned in 1852.